-Potential Impact Mitigation Measure Potential vibration disturbance from the development area.
+Potential Impact Mitigation Measure Noise attenuation devices and barriers will need to be used for any works outside of the normal hours of operation or for any work that is considered to involve excessive noise emissions.
+The underwater noise caused by pile driving activities is potentially harmful to marine life.
+Noise mitigation measures should be in place to minimise the underwater noise impacts.
+Potential vibration disturbance from the development area.
 Pile driving activity is anticipated to result in vibration disturbances during the construction period.
 Vibration mitigation measures should be in place to minimise impacts on native fauna, particularly the Little Penguin population (e.g. use of vibratory hammer in place of an impact hammer).
+These works are not to be undertaken during the Little Penguin breeding/moulting seasons (June to February).
 Potential light emissions from the development area.
 For works that are required to be performed outside the daylight hours, additional mitigation measures should be implemented.
 This may include directing any lighting away from the water's edge, known penguin burrows and access routes between the water and penguin burrows.
+This should not occur during the Little Penguin breeding/moulting seasons (June to February).
 Potential runoff and sedimentation from development area.
 Installing devices to prevent runoff and to control sedimentation impacting on Little Penguin habitat.
 Potential impacts from the ongoing increased human presence / activity within the area post development, because of the new facilities available.
 Human traffic areas and walkways utilising and leading to and from the new development area are to be located as such that no access will be available to areas of Little Penguin habitat or burrows and awareness should be raised as to the presence of the endangered population within the area and the need to protect and minimise disturbances to this population.
 Potential for disturbances during periods where the Penguin Population is considered sensitive.
 Undertaking any major works that may disturb penguins and/or their habitat should be performed outside the breeding and moulting season of the Little Penguin (NSW NPWS 2003).
-No construction works will occur between July and February to minimise risk for local Little Penguin transiting the area.
+No pile driving or demolition works will occur between June and February to minimise risk for local Little Penguin transiting the area.
+Deck construction works will occur during the Little Penguin breeding period.
+These works are to be restricted to daylight hours, with no works occurring between 6pm and 6am.
+Noise and vibration mitigation measure will be implemented to reduce the impact on the Little Penguin population.
 Potential impacts to seagrasses adjacent to the Manly Wharf because of their use as potential foraging habitat for the Little Penguin.
 Any overshadowing of the seagrasses adjacent to the Manly Wharf should be limited as this habitat has the potential to be utilised by the endangered population of Little Penguins.
 Aquatic habitat protection conditions including minimising impacts to the seagrass habitats will be included in the CEMP.